 As an individual with more than one chronic illness, my health is finite.
 The last two months have definitely put a stress on my health.

 This week, I left home on Wednesday for two days in Denver doing a Title V Block Grant Review.
 More about that can be found here.

 Even though it has only been two days, I can say unequivocally that my body hurts less today than it did two days ago.
 I like to blame the altitude.
 I remember in July when I was in Billings, MT for a 5 day period with my daughter, I felt really good.

-So, is it the altitude, or is it the fact that I can relax and not need to keep constantly on-guard for Marc and his behaviors?
+So, is it the altitude, or is it the fact that I can relax and not need to keep constantly on-guard for David and his behaviors?
 Because even when sleeping, one can never fully let down their guard.

-So if I feel better simply because I don’t have to be on guard 24/7 with Marc, should I feel guilty that I am here and he is at home with my wife, his aunt as well as the brothers and sisters?
+So if I feel better simply because I don’t have to be on guard 24/7 with David, should I feel guilty that I am here and he is at home with my wife, his aunt as well as the brothers and sisters?

 No. I don’t think so.
 I refuse to feel guilty about it.
 I didn’t do much except get a hair cut, watch television and sleep.
 But how relaxing it was to do those things.

 - forty hours and it’s affect on my health (whynotfathers.com)

 - Genetics of Obsessive-Compulsive Disorder Narrowed Down (livescience.com)

 - In the mind of the psychopath (talesfromthelou.wordpress.com)